 I made these by request.

-Then spread melted butter, cinnamon and sugar all over it.
+Then roll it out into a rectangle, spread with softened butter, sprinkle cinnamon and sugar all over it, roll it up and slice them up.
 This recipe calls for a lot of butter and a lot of sugar by the way.
-Don’t be afraid to use it all. 😉
+Don’t be afraid to use it all!

-What I love most about these is that they were not too soft.
-They had a nice texture and a crisp top but the inside was perfectly fluffy and soft.
-I like these best warmed up a little.
-Enjoy!
+What I love most about these is they’re not too soft.
+They have a nice texture and a crisp top but the inside is perfectly fluffy and soft.

 - ¼ cup sugar

 - ½ cup butter, melted

 - 1 egg, room temp